 Although there's currently no legal regulation of homeopaths in the UK, it's recommended that you take a course recognised by one of the professional bodies, for example the Society of Homeopaths.

 Professional training courses are at undergraduate degree-level and focus on excellence in training, safe practice and professional conduct.
 Most courses are part time and you'll usually attend college one weekend a month.
 Learning will often take the form of lectures and tutorials, distance, blended and online learning, as well as supervised clinical practice.
 Courses usually take three to four years to complete.

 Do your research to make sure the course suits your particular career interests and needs as each course will offer a different approach and focus.
-See the Society of Homeopaths' website for a list of recognised courses.

 One-day beginners' courses providing an introduction to homeopathy are also available.
 If you're not sure you want to commit to training to become a practitioner, one-year foundation courses are also offered, with the option of transferring on to the second year of the professional training course.